Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Experiments

 \subsection{Ablation Study}

 The proposed DiffGAN-F2S model aims to denoise the fMRI into structural connectivity.
 To analyze the influence of the loss functions on generation performance, we remove the adversiral loss and spatially connected consistency loss, respectively.
-The two variants are (1) DiffGAN-F2S w/o $L_{GAN}$ means removing the connectivity discriminator; and (2) DiffGAN-F2S w/o $L_{SCC}$.
+The two variants are (1) DiffGAN-F2S with $RALW$ means DiffGAN-F2S with reduced adversarial loss weight(RALW), we keep the discriminator structure unchanged, and reduce the weight of the adversarial loss in the total loss from 1.0 to 0.2 (other loss weights remain unchanged); and (2) DiffGAN-F2S w/o $L_{SCC}$.
 The eight metrics introduced are calculated to estimate the generation performance.
-As shown in Table~\ref{tab1} The DiffGAN-F2S without the connectivity discriminator shows the worst reconstruction performance and most inconsistent graph properties.
-As the discriminator can constrain the predicted SC in a uniformed distribution with empirical SC, the absence of the discriminator loses some empirical conenctivity patterns.
+As shown in Table~\ref{tab1}, the core function of the adversarial loss is to constrain the distribution of the predicted SC to be consistent with the empirical SC.
+After reducing its weight, the MAE increases by 0.01, and the topological index error significantly increases.
+This verifies the necessity of the adversarial loss in improving the consistency of the distribution of the generated results.
 Also, the removal of $L_{SCC}$ fails to capture the global topological characteristics, thus producing a greater MAE of 0.015 than that of DiffGAN-F2S.